TimurNurlygayanov/softlayer-python/markdown.md

 # Introduction

-Markdown is a simple, humanistic way to write web content without complex coding.
-You still write as you always have, only now you drop in a few simple symbols that will magically transform your work into HTML.
+Markdown is a simple, humanistic way to write web content without coding.
+You still write content like you always have, only now you drop in a few symbols that magically transforms it into HTML.
 This means, you can put all your effort into writing great content without the hassle of learning fancy code.

 ## Redcarpet

-Another definition for Markdown is [syntactic sugar](http://en.wikipedia.org/wiki/Syntactic_sugar) --- a *language* designed to make things easier to voice or read.
+Another definition for Markdown is [syntactic sugar](http://en.wikipedia.org/wiki/Syntactic_sugar) --- a language designed to make things easier to voice or read.
 It is not HTML, nor does it create HTML pages.
-Something else transforms it stealthily into HTML.
+Something else is responsible for transforming it stealthily into HTML.
 That something is [Redcarpet](http://github.com/vmg/redcarpet).

 In short, Redcarpet runs your content through the ringer and spits out stylized HTML pages.
-And since it doesn't mess with your original content, you never have to touch HTML --- Redcarpet will automatically create a new page any time you update your content.
+And since it doesn't mess with your original content, you never have to touch HTML --- Redcarpet automatically creates new HTML pages after you make updates to your Markdown content.

-Now that you're acquainted with the inner-workings, let's get to the stuff you came here for.
+## In the wild

+This page was written using Markdown (except for the `<section>` and `<pre>` blocks).
+If you see something you want to use, or just want to see how Markdown looks in the wild, check out the [raw Markdown version on GitHub](https://raw.githubusercontent.com/softlayer/softlayer-python/gh-pages/markdown.md).

 # Paragraphs

+Now that you're acquainted with the inner-workings, let's get to the stuff you came here for --- starting with paragraphs.

-Paragraphs are the simplest part of Markdown.
-They do not require any symbols.
-And just like with Microsoft Word or Google Docs, you create paragraphs by writing one or more lines of content and separating them with blank lines.
+These are the simplest part of Markdown because they don't require symbols.
+Just like with Microsoft Word or Google Docs, you create paragraphs by writing one or more lines of content and separating them with blank lines.

 <pre>
 Lorem ipsum is simply dummy text of the printing and typesetting industry.